chocomint-727/project-microship/README.md

 To filter by genres, run <code>python3 command_line.py --genres [genres to filter by]</code><br>
 For example, try <code>python3 command_line.py --genres action comedy</code><br>
-This will output a list of all MAL IDs which match both action and comedy
+This will output a list of all MAL IDs which match both action and comedy.